jmacri01/homeassistant-custom-components-pagerduty/README.md

 # homeassistant-custom-components-pagerduty
-Adds a PagerDuty sensor to home assistant.
+Adds a PagerDuty incidents sensor and PagerDuty on call schedules binary sensor to home assistant.
+## Incidents Sensor
+State is the highest level status across all incidents (triggered, acknowledged, none).
-Sensor state is the number of assigned incidents.
+Attributes contain a list of assigned incidents.

+## On Call Schedules Binary Sensor
+State is on when configured user is on call for any schedule.
-Sensor contains incidents attribute which contains a list of assigned incidents.
+Attributes contain a list of assigned schedules.
-Queries PagerDuty API for all incidents assigned to a user.

 ## Support
 [![coffee](https://www.buymeacoffee.com/assets/img/custom_images/black_img.png)](https://www.buymeacoffee.com/jmacri)